Oil prices soar past $100 a barrel as war escalates in Iran - Local News 8

 By Auzinea Bacon, David Goldman, CNN

-(CNN) — The price of oil surged past $100 per barrel on Sunday, the first time it crossed that mark since Russia’s 2022 invasion of Ukraine.
+(CNN) — The price of oil kept climbing Monday, having surged past $100 per barrel Sunday, the first time it crossed that mark since Russia’s 2022 invasion of Ukraine.

+Brent crude, the global oil benchmark, neared $120 a barrel in early trade before paring some of those gains to trade at around $104, a 12% gain on the day.
+WTI, the US benchmark, soared more than 11% Monday to $101.
+US crude briefly hit $110 a barrel Sunday evening.

 President Donald Trump, in a social media post, called surging oil costs a “very small price to pay.”